Letters From Those Impacted by

 Thank you for your reply.
 I found it encouraging.
 I am beginning to understand much more about the love of God.
 In the past I felt I would be zapped for any infringement of His laws--now I grasp (albeit darkly at the moment) something of His love.
 The way is forward.
 I realise that giving up a certain way of life that spans nearly 40 years won't be easy, but with God's mercy I will get there.
 Thank you again. --P.

 July 19, 2007

 I've been reading some of the wonderful articles on your site today--your poems, too.
 Your article about why exiters become agnostics or atheists was really good and you present the Gospel so well.
 I read that and benefited from it myself.
-Then I started to read about Thomas Paine and Madelyn O'Hare.
-Both really good articles.
+Then I started to read about Thomas Paine and Madelyn O'Hare [at bottom of previous article].
 I'd never read that piece her son wrote before.
 She was something else.
 I didn't know Thomas Paine was an alcoholic.
 I want to read more of the articles when I get more time.
 God certainly did prepare you for your ministry and there is no one else doing it.
 Thanks again! --Former WCG member

 July 25, 2007

 Mrs. Dave Pack (of Restored Church of God) died a horrible death July 22 of ovarian cancer.
 This is very sad, but not surprising news!

 When I was in RCG (over three years ago) Mrs. Pack (Shirley) had been experiencing some minor health problems.
 Apparently, they became major health issues.
 She was a few years older than her husband.
 He is 59 this year and she was 62.

 Shirley M. Pack typed up almost all, if not all, of the pages of the books that the RCG produced.
 Even the Herbert Armstrong re-writes were done by her (as far as I know).
 She was the former Shirley Ochs.
 Apparently, at one time she was one of HWA's secretaries.
 My understanding is that they had a "pool" of secretaries back then.